Intentionally keep a vision of your heavenly home in mind, Sister Dennis encourages graduates

 Graduate spotlights

-Another example of the varied journeys to graduation described by Sister Dennis would include Wayne Harridge, from Portsmouth, England, who earned a degree in applied technology from BYU–Idaho online.
+Another example of the varied journeys to graduation described by Sister Dennis would include Wayne Herridge, from Portsmouth, England, who earned a degree in applied technology from BYU–Idaho online.

-Although tackling new programming and web development principles could be overwhelming, Harridge said the support of his classmates and other resources helped him complete his assignments, one at a time.
+Although tackling new programming and web development principles could be overwhelming, Herridge said the support of his classmates and other resources helped him complete his assignments, one at a time.

 For Emma Spears, the journey to graduation took her to Brigham Young University in Provo, Utah, before a decision to simultaneously pursue flight school took her back to her home in Texas.

-Note: Correction: An earlier version of this had Wayne Herridge’s name misspelled, as it was originally provided by sources.